-French banking law is mostly set forth in the French Code monétaire et financier, and mainly derives from EU directives and regulations.
-It sets forth the conditions under which credit institutions, including banks, may operate, and vests related supervisory and regulatory powers in certain banking regulatory and supervisory bodies.
+French banking law is mostly set forth in directly applicable EU regulations and in the French Code monétaire et financier which mainly derives from EU directives.
+The French Code monétaire et financier sets forth the conditions under which credit institutions, including banks, may operate, and vests related supervisory and regulatory powers in certain banking regulatory and supervisory bodies.